Asbestos is a group of naturally occurring rock minerals. Asbestos fibres are strong and heat resistant, and have natural insulating properties.

 Asbestos was previously used extensively in building products in Australia.
 All use, import or manufacture of asbestos was banned completely in Australia by 2003.

 The Victorian Government asbestos website, Asbestos in Victoria contains guidance from WorkSafe Victoria, the Environment Protection Authority and the department.
 The website includes information to help home owners, tenants, employers and workers understand the risks of asbestos and to find out who to contact for asbestos information and advice.

 Asbestos and your health

 For information about asbestos and your health, see the Asbestos and your health page on the Better Health Channel website.

 Guide for safe management and removal of asbestos

-Asbestos: a guide for householders and the general public provides useful information for the public.
-Householders are advised how to sensibly and safely manage the risks arising from occasional encounters with materials containing asbestos in and around their homes.
+Asbestos: a guide for householders and the general public provides useful information for the public, including how to safely manage the risks from materials containing asbestos in and around their homes.